 - back chaining behaviour

 Except for the use of rewards I never heard of any of the above strategies until I learned more about positive reinforcement.
 A few of these are really your Key to Success in Equine Clicker Training.
-If you want to learn more join the online course Ultimate Horse Training Formula where you learn all 12 Keys to Success.
+If you want to learn more join my Clicker Training Academy where you learn all 12 Keys to Success in Clicker Training.

 It makes life so much easier that I can’t picture training horses or coaching people without these strategies.